chef/license-acceptance/README.md

 > TODO

-> One issue we have is that someone using Habitat or Test Kitchen locally may end up needed to accept quite a lot of
+> One issue we have is that someone using Habitat or Test Kitchen locally may end up needing to accept quite a lot of
 > licenses to manage remote machines.
 We should consider some tool like `hab license accept` to accept licenses for
 > an array of products in bulk.
 Probably something like `chef accept license --all` since Chef Workstation is
 > our tool to manage all Chef Software products on user workstations.